Best Portable Propane Heaters for 2020

 Proper Ventilation IS Required

-Use of indoor propane heaters requires proper ventilation.
-They use up oxygen (this is what happens when a flame burns) and produce carbon monoxide (a deadly gas).
+They use up oxygen (this is what happens when a flame burns) and produces carbon monoxide (a deadly gas).

 You MUST provide adequate ventilation (by cracking open one or more windows and/or overhead vents) when using an LP gas heater inside.